mis350-s21/final-project-final-project/README.md

   - [x] Our site provides a loyalty card to our loyal customers .

-- [x] Order page will show the customer the choice of delivery time .
+- Inventory:

+- [x] If the customer buys his products, inventory will be calculated = Stock reserve - Quantity
 ## ER-Diagram